All You Need to Know About Visual Branding

 WWS contributor

 You cannot have a successful brand without a strategy for its visual components.
-Your visual brand makes your organisation stand out among the competition.
+Your visual brand makes your organisation stand from the competition.

 To build brand recognition and capture the attention of your audience, you need a strong visual identity.